555 words on hate-blogging & bullying.

 They mock their ideas, creative projects, philanthropic initiatives and religious beliefs.

-They mock the way they write, the photos they take, their public successes + equally public failures.
+They mock the way they write, the photos they take, their public successes and equally public failures.

 Sometimes, they even make sport of their relationships, pregnancies, births and children.
 Oh, and divorces.